Horse64/core.horse64.org/docs/Concurrency.md

   func main {
       net.fetch.get_str(
          "https://horse64.org"
-      ) later ignore  # <- We don't care if it succeeds or what it returns.
+      ) later ignore  # <- We don't care about success or return value.

       print("The internet fetch is likely still in progress now, but we don't care.")